donovan-said/donovan-said.github.io/_posts/2024-02-09-python-behave-intro.md

         ├── environment.py
         ├── example.feature
         └── steps
+            ├── __init__.py
             └── common_steps.py
 ```

 ### Environment File

-TBC
+The environment.py file can be thought of as a wrapper around your feature(s). behave has a
+[variety of hooks](https://behave.readthedocs.io/en/stable/tutorial.html#environmental-controls) which can be executed
+before and after features, which are defined in the environment.py file.
+You can use these to set up, for example,
+conditions based on user defined input.
+For the purpose of this use-case, we're utilising the `before_all()` hook,
+which will be run prior to any features.
+Within this hook we've defined the conditional variable `domain` (in this case,
+they're all the same, but you get the point) based on the user input variable `env`.
+The variable `env` is passed in as
+user input (within the context of behave, this is called userdata), which we'll discuss towards the end of this blog.
+{: .text-justify}

 {% gist c8e66e679195509a1e7bcdf13a000086 %}

 ### Feature file

 The feature file is where we define our test case(s) in natural language, specifically by using the [Gherkin Language](https://behave.readthedocs.io/en/stable/gherkin.html#gherkin-feature-testing-language).
-This essentially follows a format which is defined by specific keywords, such as "Feature", "Background", "Scenario",
+This essentially follows a format which is defined by specific keywords, such as `Feature`, `Background`, `Scenario`,
-"Given", "When", "Then".
+`Given`, `When`, `Then`.
 There are more, though for the purpose of this blog, we'll stick to these.
 {: .text-justify}

 This should look something like the following: